 Viantown West (Three Ski) Trail

-We accessed the southern part of this trail and found it to be impassable except on foot.
+This trail is impassable except on foot.
 Many low branches, high brush, trees down.
 Forget about biking or horse riding on it for now.
 You can hike it if you are up for a challenge!
+This trail will probably be abandoned during 2026 upgrades.

 The climb up to Brush Ridge road is quite considerable.
 The signpost at Brush Ridge still says Viantown trail, even though big chunks of Viantown trail are defunct.